guard/guard-jasmine/README.md

 :timeout => 20                                # The time in seconds to wait for the spec runner to finish.
                                               # default: 10

-:rackup_config => 'spec/dummy/config.ru'      # Path to rackup config file (i.e. for webrick, mongrel, thin, unicorn).
+:rackup_config => 'spec/dummy/config.ru'      # Path to rackup config file (i.e. for webrick, mongrel, thin, unicorn, puma).
                                               # default: ./config.ru
                                               # This option is useful when using guard-jasmine in a mountable engine
                                               # and the config.ru is within the dummy app